River's Edge is Based on a True Story

 Broussard is not considered one of the tough guys in prison.
 He is in protected custody.

 You'll find some pictures of the location at this blog.
-It may not be the exact ravine where her body was found, but it looks like ones of these ravines in the same area.
+It may not be the exact ravine where her body was found, but it looks like the other ravines in the same area.
 It will give you a feel of how deserted the place looks.
 It was also a regular hangout for teens.

 http://www.tommangan.net/index.php/2004/08/26/a-fatal-turn-down-the-road/